Replacing failed discrete components: diodes, transistors, oscillators, optocouplers, RAM and logic ICs.

 Three 9-inch Sony PVM-9040s that arrived from Japan with customs drama.
 Monitors were fine inside, bar a known colour issue fixed by replacing the trim pots (which fixes the black-and-white-only fault).
 Full restoration across all three followed.

-This Nintendo Super Famicom (SHVC-001) wasn't powering on due to a failed D1 diode.
-A straightforward fix once the culprit was identified.
+This Nintendo Super Famicom (SHVC-001) would not power on due to a failed D1 diode.
+Tracing and replacing it, plus a recap, had the console booting again.